 - 1. Clean the power broom. - 2.
 Inspect for loose or missing hardware, damaged components, or signs of wear.
 Repair or replace any damaged or worn components. - 3.
 Inspect the safety decals.
 Replace any decals that are faded, illegible, or missing. - 4.
-Inspect the hydraulic hoses and fittings to ensure tight, leak free connections. - 5.
-Inspect the drive belt for signs of damage or wear and replace if necessary. - 6.
-Apply grease to all grease points and lubricate the drive chain.
-Wipe off any excess grease or oil. - 7.
+Inspect the hydraulic hoses and fittings to ensure tight, leak free connections.
+Repair or replace any damaged or worn components. - 5.
+Inspect the drive belt for damage or wear and replace if necessary. - 6.
+Service all lubrication points and wipe off any excess grease or oil. - 7.
 Check the hydraulic oil level. - 8.
 Inspect the painted components for chips, scratches, or rust.
 Clean and touch up the surfaces as needed.